 Scenic Drive and Free Time at Greve in Chianti

 After visiting wineries, the tour includes a drive through Greve in Chianti, a charming town where you can take some time to soak in the local vibe.
-The route along Via Chiantigiana offers stunning views of rolling vineyards, ancient castles, and lush hillsides—perfect for photos or a leisurely stroll.
-Some travelers mention that this part provides a genuine feel of Tuscany’s rural charm, making it more than just a quick stop.
+The route along Via Chiantigiana offers stunning views of rolling vineyards, ancient castles, and lush hillsides—great for photos or a leisurely stroll.

 Final Stop: Diadema Cooking School

 The day wraps up with a Tuscan lunch at a local cooking school.
 This isn’t just a meal; it’s a chance to enjoy authentic regional dishes paired with more wine.
 The reviews are glowing about the quality of the food, which often includes cheese, meats, pasta, and dessert, all served in a cozy, welcoming environment.
-The fact that drinks are included with lunch makes it a relaxing, indulgent ending to a day filled with tasting and sightseeing.

 - Tuscany Day Trip from Florence: Siena, San Gimignano, Pisa and Lunch at a Winery